 - Incorrect Battletag information: No warnings will be given; a player with incorrect information due to typo or name changing will receive a set forfeit loss after the lineup draw is revealed and the issue brought to us by the opposing team.

 - False or incorrect result reporting: Teams who upload false or incorrect results will receive one warning.
 A 2nd warning will result in the reversal of the game(s) in question.
 A 3rd warning will result in the entire match score being reversed.
 Any further infractions will result in removal from the league

-- Bad manner: Players who use excessive bad manner, insults, or such related behavior as determined by CSL staff will be given two warnings.
-A third instance of excessive bad manner will result in the offending player being banned from the current season.
-While determining bad manner is subjective - we generally only consider bad manner if it is aimed directly at a player, administrator, or done in-game
+- Bad manner: Players who use excessive bad manner, insults, or other such related behavior towards another player or admin as determined by CSL staff will be given a single warning.
+Another instance of excessive bad manner will result in the offending player being banned from the current season.
+In more extreme cases, a player may be banned without warning, permanently, at CSL tournament admin discretion

 - Hacking, Ghosting, Stream Cheating: Any type of use of an illegal 3rd party program or map hack, stream cheating, or other activity that leads to one player gaining an unfair advantage will be immediately banned from the current season and 1 year thereafter.
 Furthermore, any and all prize money earned by that player will be forfeit, and all his or her matches reversed.
 For documentation purposes, prize money earned by an individual will be calculated by taking the team’s winnings divided by the amount of players total (e.g. $10,000 / 6 players)

 For any Overwatch related questions - please feel free to email us at [email protected] or speak to an admin live during each tournament on DISCORD in the OW Tournament Help chat